1. Preamble and area of application

 1.5 If individual provisions of this contract should be invalid, this shall not affect the validity of the remaining provisions.
 The invalid provision shall be replaced by a valid provision that comes closest to the intended objective.

-1.5.
-The agent is entitled to implement the assig-ment in total or partially by expert employed staff or by commercial self-employed cooperation partners.
+1.6 The Contractor is entitled to implement the assigment in total or partially by expert employed staff or by commercial self-employed cooperation partners.

 2.1 Kind and scope of the agreed performance are subject to the respective contract and to the GTC.

 2.2 The Contractor undertakes solely to perform the services under the contract in the correct manner according to the rules of science and technology, whereas not to obtain a certain result or success.

 2.3 The information contained in printed or electronically published information materials and similar, as well as other written or verbal statements shall be decisive or considered for this contractual relationship only if explicit reference is made to them in the order confirmation.

 2.4 If an order confirmation from the Contractor contains changes compared to the order, these shall be deemed approved by the Client, unless it objects to them in writing without delay.

 2.5 Changes and amendments to the contract require the written confirmation from the Contractor to become part of the contract relationship.

 2.6 Agreements generally require the written form; the same applies to any waiver of the requirement of the written form.

 2.7 In case that the agent is not authorized to implement the contractual performance according to the regulations of the University Act 2002 or other comparable laws, legal regulations, norms or statutes, this does not influence the legal effect of the relevant contractual relationship.
 The principal expressly waives a rescission of the legal transaction for one of the reasons mentioned above, he also waives all legal claims of any kind (especially claims for warranty and indemnity).